Breww has a simple and effective workflow for managing your taproom stock.

 With the POS integration, Breww also has the ability to allow multiple products on your POS platform to be mapped to one product in Breww - this means that if you don’t want to track individual served drink sales on Breww but still want to import orders for everything else, you can just map all served drinks to a “Miscellaneous POS drink sales” service product in Breww (you’ll need to create this product yourself).

 Breww will also sync the price paid for an item directly from your POS, so there’s no need to update anything in Breww if your prices change from time to time, regardless of whether you’re tracking individual drink sales or not.

-It is important to note however that served drinks will not feed back to Breww with regards to which container has been used, nor will it account for beer duty as a service product has no associated ABV.
-To make full use of taproom management in Breww, you will need to follow the above invoicing process for kegs and casks to ensure duty is calculated and the container is removed from saleable stock.
-If needed, ullages can be performed in Sales > Ullage to make a duty reclaim on any containers returned from your taproom.
+It is important to note, however, that served drinks will not feed back to Breww with regards to which container has been used, nor will it account for beer duty as a service product that has no associated ABV.
+To make full use of taproom management in Breww, you will need to follow the above invoicing process for kegs and casks to ensure the duty is calculated and the container is removed from saleable stock.
+If needed, ullages can be performed in Sales → Ullage to make a duty reclaim on any containers returned from your taproom.

-If you have “sold” a cask/keg to your tap room, paid the full duty on it, then are unable to sell all the beer within in, you can make an ullage of this container in Breww to reclaim the duty on what couldn’t be sold (just as you could with a container sold to a customer, that was then returned).
+If you have “sold” a cask/keg to your taproom, paid the full duty on it, then are unable to sell all the beer within it, you can make an ullage of this container in Breww to reclaim the duty on what couldn’t be sold (just as you could with a container sold to a customer, that was then returned).

 Product mapping is the process by which you tell Breww that a product on your POS system is the same as a product in Breww.
 You don’t need to ensure any names / SKUs / product codes are the same.
 Instead, you’ll be able to map your products in Breww via Integrations → Ecommerce & POS → [Your POS] → Actions → Product Mapping.

 As mentioned above, you can map multiple products on your POS account to a single product in Breww if you need to.